 Glasgow | Inveraray Castle & City Sights

 Journey to Glasgow, visiting Inveraray Castle, home to the Duke of Argyll, the chief of the Campbells, en route.
 Enjoy the castle’s impressive interiors, considered the most richly decorated in Scotland.
-View the “bonnie” banks of Loch Lomond as you continue to Glasgow for a city tour.
+View the “bonnie banks” of Loch Lomond as you continue to Glasgow for a city tour.
 Marvel at the largest medieval cathedral in Scotland and discover the university district with its wealth of fine buildings.
-At the House for an Art Lover, see the building that Art Nouveau architect Charles Rennie MacKintosh designed in 1901.
+At the House for an Art Lover, see the building that Art Nouveau architect Charles Rennie Mackintosh designed in 1901.
 Alternatively, visit the impressive Riverside Museum, to admire its superb collection of vehicles, including the second-oldest Rolls-Royce in the world.
-Continue to your hotel located outside of Glasgow.
+Continue to your hotel nestled in the countryside outside the city.